MasterCloudApps-Projects/your-race/docs/how-to-generate-data-for-testing.md

 # How to generate data for Testing

 ## Massive registration calls in One script
+(This is an Alternative to running an Artillery script)

 Run script [generate_and_send_registration_calls.bash](../db/gererate_registration_calls/generate_and_send_registration_calls.bash) to send massive calls to register athletes to a race: